kavli-ntnu/dj-docs/docs/ephys/ingestion_webgui.rst

   - Arena(s) and Arena objects, cue-cards etc must be created first if appropriate objects do not already exist.
 The dropdown menu can be searched by typing - provided you have :ref:`followed naming conventions <Ephys naming arenas>`, it will be easy to find what you need.

+  - *Details* is an optional free-form text entry field, allowing the user to enter a description of the task (for example, the laser power used in a photostimulation session).
+It defaults to the inferred detail, if any, but may be modified prioer to insertion.

 .. figure:: /_static/ephys/webgui/add_task_1.PNG
    :alt: Adding behavioural tasks